 Italy (Sardinia).
-There are a few records of this species from western Sardinia although its current status here is unknown.
+There are a few records of this species from western Sardinia.
+Its current status here is unknown, although it is possible that Aesculapian snakes were actually introduced to Sardinia.

 Turkey.
 An isolated population occurs on the northern slopes of Mount Ararat in eastern Turkey.
 Aesculapian snakes are also found in northeast Turkey where they form part of the population along the eastern shores of the Black Sea, extending into Georgia and southern Russia, which is itself separate from the main European distribution.
 This species is also found in northwest Turkey, where it is connected to the main European distribution via the Greek and Bulgarian populations.